Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

       < JSON data removed for brevity. >
     }

-Browse to your newly created web app, and you should see a functioning web app.
+Browse to your newly created Web App, and you should see a functioning Web App.
 Replace `<AppName>` with the unique app name that you chose previously.

 ```Bash
 http://<AppName>.azurewebsites.net